-Staying healthy is a huge concern for many Canadians, especially during COVID when some people are reluctant to go back to the gym.
-If you can offer services in this sector, you’ll be appealing to a large potential customer base, especially if you’re willing to take courses to get certified or licensed.
+Staying healthy is a huge concern for many Canadians, especially with new guidelines put in place due to COVID-19.
+If you can offer services in this sector, you’ll appeal to a large potential customer base, especially if you’re willing to take courses to get certified or licensed.

 - Personal trainer

 8. Share a Skill

 Chances are, you’re really good at some things.
 Maybe you’d like to start a small business coaching others and teaching them a skill.
 Some require certification, like high-level coaches for sports, but others don’t.